Durgadevi071997-DA/Global_Banking_Financial_Access_Analysis/README.md

 Analysis Performed

-## A.Year vs Average Banking Value
+# A. Year vs Average Banking Value

 Banking values increased from 2017–2024, with the highest average recorded in 2024.

-## B.Top 10 Countries by Average Banking Value
+# B. Top 10 Countries by Average Banking Value

 Vietnam recorded the highest average banking value, followed by Iran and Indonesia.

-## C.Financial Sector vs Total Banking Value
+# C. Financial Sector vs Total Banking Value

 Commercial Banks contributed the highest total banking value among all sectors.